Jadens-arc/jadenarceneaux.com/frontend/content/posts/who-doesnt-follow-me-back.md

 ## Introduction

-Call me needy, call me entitled, call me self-centered or vein, but I can't fucking stand when I follow someone on Instagram and they don't follow me back.
+Call me needy, call me entitled, call me self-centered or vein, but I can't stand when I follow someone on Instagram and they don't follow me back.
 It's even worse when someone follows me, I follow them back, and then they unfollow me hoping I don't notice.
 WELL BEST BELIEVE I SEE YOU WEIRDOS.
 So today we're going to do some light investigation into Instagram's API to figure out who doesn't follow me back.

 ## Getting Started